 “Death in my work doesn’t represent The End, it represents eternity.” –Miroslava Romanova.

-Miroslava Romanova was born in Ukraine.
+Miroslava Romanova was born in Crimea.
 She studied at the Academy of Art in Saint Petersburg and the New York academy of art.
 She received a MA from the Saint Petersburg academy of art 2015.
 Romanova lives and works in New York City.

 From an early age, Miroslava showed an interest in drawing – a passion, which her mother supported by enrolling her in art school by the age of seven.
 As a child, Romanova used to peruse her uncle’s medicine library.
 Partial to the illustrated pathology books, she was fascinated by the images of disease and injury and was deeply interested in medicine and anatomy.
 A rebellious teen, she was kicked out from school at the age of thirteen for doing graffiti on the entire wall of the school.
 However eventually, given her prowess in art, she decided to study in an art college, where she pursued The Fine Arts from 2006-2009.

 Coming of age in the late 2000s, Romanova took a keen interest in the punk and Goth music scene.
 Gravitating toward its rejection of tradition and its adoption of confrontational, and gritty subject matter, it significantly influenced Romanova’s creative life.
 At the age of 18, she moved to St. Petersburg to further her studies by pursuing a M.F.A. in Monumental Art at The Saint Petersburg Academy of Art, from 2012 to 2016.
 Romanova was successful there: she received the highest marks in her class, as well as won all her student competitions, thus earning her a president scholarship that covered all 6 years of her academic costs.